Stop being self-employed

 If you’re insolvent

 You’ll usually be personally liable for your business debts.
-Your creditors can take you to court or make you bankrupt if you don’t pay.
+Your creditors can take you to court or make you bankrupt if you do not pay.

-You might be able to find an alternative, eg an Individual Voluntary Agreement.
+You might be able to find an alternative, for example an Individual Voluntary Agreement.